ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 ---

-## Useing the VLMD Tool in HEAL Workspaces
+## Using the VLMD Tool in HEAL Workspaces

 For users who are interested in or curious about HEAL Workspaces, they now have the opportunity to use it in real time (i don’t like this sentence).
 Users will first have to request access to use a HEAL Workspace.
-Instructions can be found here (https://heal.github.io/platform-documentation/heal_workspace_registration/)
+Instructions requesting access to HEAL Workspaces can be found [here] (./heal_workspace_registration.md).

 Once you’ve been approved to use HEAL Workspaces, you can select the [whichever is the appropriate workspace image]